-In August 2020, we entered into an agreement with a subsidiary of Clairvest for the sale of our North American O&M operations.
-In March 2021, we completed the transaction and, following certain customary post-closing adjustments, received total consideration of \$149.1 million.
+In March 2021, we completed the sale of our North American O&M operations to a subsidiary of Clairvest and received total consideration of \$149.1 million.
 As a result of this transaction, we recognized a gain of \$115.8 million, net of transaction costs and post-closing adjustments, during the year ended December 31, 2021, which was included in "Gain on sales of businesses, net" in our consolidated statements of operations.

-In January 2022, we completed the sale of our Chilean O&M operations to a separate subsidiary of Clairvest and, following certain customary post-closing adjustments, received total consideration of \$1.9 million.
+In January 2022, we completed the sale of our Chilean O&M operations to a subsidiary of Clairvest and received total consideration of \$1.9 million.
 As a result of this transaction, we recognized a gain of \$1.6 million, net of transaction costs and post-closing adjustments, during the year ended December 31, 2022, which was included in "Gain on sales of businesses, net" in our consolidated statements of operations.

-In September 2022, we completed the sale of our Australian O&M operations to a separate subsidiary of Clairvest and, following certain customary post-closing adjustments, received total consideration of \$6.0 million.
+In September 2022, we completed the sale of our Australian O&M operations to a separate subsidiary of Clairvest for consideration of \$6.0 million.
 As a result of this transaction, we recognized a gain of \$4.4 million, net of transaction costs and post-closing adjustments, during the year ended December 31, 2022, which was included in "Gain on sales of businesses, net" in our consolidated statements of operations.

-In September 2022, we also completed the sale of our Japanese O&M operations to a subsidiary of PAG and, following certain customary post-closing adjustments, received total consideration of ¥692.7 million (\$4.8 million).
+In September 2022, we also completed the sale of our Japanese O&M operations to a subsidiary of PAG for consideration of ¥692.7 million (\$4.8 million).
 As a result of this transaction, we recognized a gain of \$1.4 million, net of transaction costs and post-closing adjustments, during the year ended December 31, 2022, which was included in "Gain on sales of businesses, net" in our consolidated statements of operations.